Helen Smith (baseball)

-Helen "Gig" Smith (January 5, 1922 – January 17, 2019) was a utility infielder who played briefly in the All-American Girls Professional Baseball League.
+Helen "Gig" Smith (January 5, 1922 – January 17, 2019) was an American utility infielder who played briefly in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right-handed.

 Smith was born and grew up in Richmond, Virginia.
 An all-around athlete in college, both in basketball and softball, she served in the Army during World War II, just after the December 7, 1941 attack on Pearl Harbor.
-Smith joined the Women's Army Auxiliary Corps, where she drew illustrations for the WAAC newspaper based at Fort Oglethorpe in Georgia, and also played as a catcher on a women’s fast-pitch softball team.
+Smith joined the Women's Army Auxiliary Corps, where she drew illustrations for the WAAC newspaper based at Fort Oglethorpe in Georgia, and also played as a catcher on a women's fast-pitch softball team.
 She was transferred to the Pentagon in 1944 to work in Army Military Intelligence, working in cartography.
 She was discharged in 1945 and made her debut in the AAGPBL in its 1947 season, playing for the Kenosha Comets before joining the Grand Rapids Chicks in 1948.